 TenTel's three standard phoneline broadband offerings all provide speeds of up to 17Mb.
 Various factors affect the speed, including the time of day and your distance from the nearest telephone exchange.

 The standard broadband packages are sold with short six month contracts as standard, or you can get them without a contract by paying a £35 connection fee, just give 30 days notice when you want to leave.
 Unlike some other providers' no contract options, this doesn't increase the monthly price.

-The fibre optic broadband offerings are only available on 18 month contracts.
-The cheapest fibre option is half the speed and has a 100GB limit.
+The fibre optic broadband offerings are only available on 12 month contracts.
+The cheapest fibre option is half the speed but is still truly unlimited.

 For all limited packages, excess data usage is charged at a rate of £1.50 per GB.
-TenTel line rental is also required at £15.99 per month.
+TenTel line rental is required but included in the monthly cost.
 This pays for your phone line, with no inclusive calls.
 Low cost call bundles are available during the current half price call plan offer, starting from £2.50 per month.
 Unusually, these are based on the number of free minutes to UK landlines rather than a time of day such as evenings or weekends. £6 per month currently gets you 200 landline minutes while £7.50 gives you unlimited minutes.